Prediction Market Tools: Match the Tool to the Job

 Flat tool directories list products.
 This guide maps user jobs to tool categories, trust checks, source requirements, and the failure modes that can turn software into false confidence.

-Use it to separate beginner learning, data terminals, alerts, arbitrage comparison, APIs, portfolio tracking, wallet research, and market-context tools before caring about any brand name.
+Use it to separate beginner learning, data terminals, alerts, arbitrage comparison, APIs, data-source layers, portfolio tracking, wallet research, and market-context tools before caring about any brand name.

 Durable job-to-tool taxonomy for prediction-market tools.
 This is not a ranking, directory, endorsement list, broker, router, exchange, clearing, custody, or execution product.